AdoptOpenJDK/adoptopenjdk-getting-started-kit/pt/virtual-machines/sharing_host_folder_with_guest_vm.md

-# Sharing host folder with guest VM
+# Compartindo arquivos locais com sua VM

 This section describes how to access the Java source code that is inside a VM, from your IDE running on the host computer.
 This way you can edit in your favourite IDE and environment, then switch to the VM when you are ready to build.